EUROCRYPT 2025

 sage: help(selforthogonal)

-Analogous for parameters.py
+Analogous for parameters.py.

-These two files are not meant to be called as standalone programs, although parameters.py
+These two files are not meant to be called as standalone programs, although parameters.py will print Table 1 of [1] when called, for those seeking to reproduce it.

 Organisation of selforthogonal.py